-The inspector performs his customary serviceability tests of the plumbing, electrical, heating, and cooling systems, as these are items covered by manufacturers’ warranties when the house is new and otherwise by the home warranty policy.
+Our Home inspector performs his customary serviceability tests of the plumbing, electrical, heating, and cooling systems.
+The items covered by manufacturers’ warranties when the house is new and otherwise by the home warranty policy.

 Here, too, he checks for discrepancies with the original report.

 Ideally, the inspector is qualified to do and does a fairly comprehensive pest inspection.

 One doesn’t expect any significant infestations or like problems in a year’s time. unless there are areas inordinately wet or moist.

-So the focus of the pest inspection is on checking for heavy moisture, which is indicative of leaking, condensation, or wicking, none of which should occur in a properly constructed home and are therefore covered conditions.
+So the focus of the pest inspection is on checking for heavy moisture.
+It is indicative of leaking, condensation, or wicking.
+None of which should occur in a properly constructed home and are therefore covered conditions.

 After investigating specific client concerns, the inspector performs a cursory look at the condition of the roof and structural integrity.

 He checks the operability and functionality of a representative.
 Sample of windows, doors, appliances, and cabinets, again being alert to noticeable discrepancies with his previous report.

-He is then ready to compile the punch list of items to be presented to the builder or the issuer of the home warranty policy.
+He is then ready to compile the punch list of items and presented to the builder or the issuer of the home warranty policy.

 Don’t Get STUCK With A Bunch Of Unpleasant Surprises.
 Once You Move Into The Home.